-7.21 Access to Unit 30 via Construction Workshop - Affecting access to the Green Room, Rehearsal 2 and 3, MFA Design Room and Scenic Workshop.
+7.19 Access to Unit 30 via Construction Workshop - Affecting access to the Green Room, Rehearsal 2 and 3, MFA Design Room and Scenic Workshop.

-For safety reasons it is necessary at certain times to restrict the access route to Unit 30 that passes through the Construction Workshop.
+For safety reasons it is necessary to restrict the access route to 'Unit 30' that passes through the Construction Workshop.